wilbcn/BlueTeam/Splunk-Projects/SOC-Dashboards.md

 - Email Traffic
 - Web Traffic

+This project was carried out in my own Kali Linux homelab on Splunk Enterprise.
+I manually mounted the data and relevant apps/add-ons into the splunk folder `/etc/apps`.

 ## 🎯 Goals
 - Practice Splunk SPL
 - Create enriched Splunk Dashboards, useful in a SOC-analyst environment